smart-b2b-talent/amazon-sp-api-with-guide/docs/orders_api_model/OrdersV0Api.md

 OrdersV0Api apiInstance = new OrdersV0Api();
 List<String> marketplaceIds = Arrays.asList("marketplaceIds_example"); // List<String> | A list of MarketplaceId values.
 Used to select orders that were placed in the specified marketplaces.
-See the [Selling Partner API Developer Guide](doc:marketplace-ids) for a complete list of marketplaceId values.
+Refer to [Marketplace IDs](https://developer-docs.amazon.com/sp-api/docs/marketplace-ids) for a complete list of marketplaceId values.
 String createdAfter = "createdAfter_example"; // String | A date used for selecting orders created after (or at) a specified time.
 Only orders placed after the specified time are returned.
 Either the CreatedAfter parameter or the LastUpdatedAfter parameter is required.
 Both cannot be empty.
 The date must be in ISO 8601 format.
 String createdBefore = "createdBefore_example"; // String | A date used for selecting orders created before (or at) a specified time.
 Only orders placed before the specified time are returned.
 The date must be in ISO 8601 format.
 String lastUpdatedAfter = "lastUpdatedAfter_example"; // String | A date used for selecting orders that were last updated after (or at) a specified time.
 An update is defined as any change in order status, including the creation of a new order.
 Includes updates made by Amazon and by the seller.
 The date must be in ISO 8601 format.